hydropero/Shell_Exampler/README.md

 Note the required python modules must be installed eg. <code>pip3 install rich</code> or use the compiled all-in-one binary instead (shell-exampler-bin)

+Props to Cheat.sh as this program is essentially a prettified wrapper of it.

 <code>shell_exampler -c grep</code>

 You will be shown multiple examples of how the supplied command is to be used.